On quantum separation of variables beyond fundamental representations: Q-operator and quantum spectral curve

 for a quantum space of dimension $\prod_{a=1}^{\mathsf{N}}d_{a}$, where $ Q_{t}(\lambda )$ is the eigenvalue of the $Q$-operator $\mathsf{Q}(\lambda )$ associated to the given transfer matrix eigenvalue and the $\xi _{a}^{(h_{a})}$ is the spectrum of the quantum separate variables $Y_{a}$ satisfying:

-Once we combine the diagonalizability and simplicity of the transfer matrix spectrum and the SoV representation of the transfer matrix eigencovectors then it is clear that the following statement holds:
+Once we combine the diagonalizability and simplicity of the transfer matrix spectrum and the SoV representation of the transfer matrix eigenco-vectors then it is clear that the following statement holds: